ketanarora004/black-scholes-model/README.md

 ## Model Training

-If you want to train the LSTM model yourself, refer to `LSTM.ipynb`.
-It includes the data preprocessing steps, model architecture, training, and evaluation.
+If you want to train the LSTM model yourself, refer to Black_scholes.ipynb
 ## Credits

 - **Author**: Ketan Arora